Guide to the Hilton Honors program

 • No foreign transaction fees.

-• Receive an upgrade to Hilton Honors Diamond status if the total eligible purchases on your card account during a calendar year reach $40,000 or more.
+• Receive an upgrade to Hilton Honors Diamond status through the end of the calendar year if the total eligible purchases on your card account during a calendar year reach $40,000 or more.

 • Annual fee: AnnualFees